House Ant Control

 Residential and Commercial Ant Control

-PestLock provides industry-leading insect and ant control in Portland, Vancouver, and the surrounding areas.
+PestLock provides industry-leading insect and ant control in the Pacific Northwest.
 If you are concerned that you have a house ant infestation, contact our team of exterminators right away.
 Below, you will find information to help you identify two types of house ants, as well as information on their nesting, foraging, and breeding habits.

 House Ant Identification